ElliotHYLee/Deep_Visual_Inertial_Odometry/README.md

 # VisualOdometry3D
-# VisualOdometry

 Using convolutional neural network, the velocity of the camera is estimated.
-After predicting the velocity, it is numerically integrated to calculate the positions of the camera. <br>
+After predicting the velocity, 3D transformation matrices are concanated to estimate the position.

 [Click for Youtube video:
 <img src="https://github.com/ElliotHYLee/OpticalFlow2VelocityEstimation/blob/master/Images/Capture.JPG">](https://youtu.be/-t8VCICzGD0)